GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/user-group.md

 When possible we recommend handling user registration locally in your app, then pushing the user information to the Gluu Server via SCIM.
 This will give you more control and flexibility in defining the exact registration process.
 Also, since oxTrust was primarily designed as an admin interface, it is frequently not Internet facing and therefore the registration page may not be available to a user on the web.

 !!!
 Note
     When user registration is handled via oxTrust, users can **not** be added to a backend LDAP or Active Directory server.
-This means that self-registration via oxTrust is only effective if users are authenticated by GluuLDAP (and not a backend LDAP or AD server).0000
+This means that self-registration via oxTrust is only effective if users are authenticated by GluuLDAP (and not a backend LDAP or AD server).

 To enable user registration via the Gluu Server, follow these steps: